Learn about alternative seating and how to use it in the classroom to promote attention, motor skills, and more!

 Our survey also asked participants what they have found to be the biggest benefit to students who use alternative seating options in their classrooms.
 The top answers included: better attention/focus, less restlessness, and increased participation.

 And the research is consistent with these answers.
 Physical activity is correlated with higher academic performance, better overall health, and improved behavior.
-Studies have found that short bursts of movement in the classroom contribute to better on-task behavior, with the most improvement seen in children who were the least on-task initially.
+Studies have found that short bursts of movement or movement breaks in the classroom contribute to better on-task behavior, with the most improvement seen in children who were the least on-task initially.
 (1) And offering changes in positions and movement opportunities throughout the day provide these short bursts of activity.

 As therapists and teachers, we know that a multi-sensory approach to learning contributes to better learning outcomes, attention, and behavior.
 Research supports the idea that dynamic seating options can be used to improve attention in students.
 (2, 3) Just as adults need to get up and take a walk or pace the room while we think and brainstorm, kids also need outlets for moving and fidgeting during the school day.